ILC: PSI Win for Care as State Responsibility: Global Labour unites to oppose PPPs

 While care services are overwhelmingly provided by women, its a small group of ultra-wealthy (mostly male) investors who make large profits off the back of their work.
 One example is Forrest Preston, owner of Life Care Centers of America, who has extracted over a billion dollars from his care homes.
 For an average American care home worker to earn that much they would have to work for 33,000 years.

 Meanwhile research by CICTAR shows many of the corporations which claim private finance is necessary to fund care services are engaged in tax avoidance which deprives us of very the funding needed for stronger public care systems.
-Tax havens currently cost our governments over $500 billion per year in lost tax revenue - that’s over 15 times current global government spending on aged care.
+Tax havens currently cost our governments over $500 billion per year in lost tax revenue.

 As Phillip Alston, the UN Special Rapporteur on Extreme Poverty, states, “Ever-greater reliance on the private sector to defeat global poverty, whether through PPPs or philanthropy, is a blind alley.
 This trend represents an abdication of responsibility by governments and international organizations.”